 David Green is the Vicar of St Mary’s, West Malling and the Rector of St Michael’s, Offham.

 This is his first parish at Incumbent-level status.
 Prior to this posting, he was the Curate at St Philip & St James in Walderslade.
 He began his ministry here in September 2011.
-Having served for six years as ‘Priest-in-Charge’, David was made Vicar in February 2018.
+Having served for nearly seven years as our ‘Priest-in-Charge’, David was made our Vicar in February 2018.

 You can also follow David on Twitter.